OfflineOnline/ae2Colony/README.md

 At some point I'll probably abandon this script, so if you want to use it and make upgrades, go for it!
 Please send me a link so I can maybe use it in the future.

+# Original Design Idea
+- Advanced Peripherals adds a cool in-game command "/advancedperipherals getHashItem" that returns an exact "fingerprint" of an item, enchants/ durability etc.
+- The idea is it makes it very nice for exporting the EXACT item from AE2.
+I've since just kept adding stuff, so it's kinda messy...

 # Setup
 1. This script was written while playing ATM10 v4.2, it requires several mods from that modpack.
 CC:Tweaked, Advanced Peripherals, Minecolonies, AE2.
 2. The Advanced Peripherals(AP) mod goes through frequent updates, there is a significant chance this script won't work if the AP version isn't 0.7.51b